BLamy/sails-sync/README.md

 # sails-sync
 Sails Sync is a project aimed at syncing rest endpoints into an indexed db using a simple api.

-**Models are defined declaritively** using polymer webcomponents.
-A `models` property is added to the `io` global object created by `sails.io.js`.
+**Models are defined declaratively** using polymer web components.
+A `io.models` property is added to the global object created by `sails.io.js`.

 > sails-socket has a dependency on the sails.io.js file included in sails.js.
 If you used `sails new ` to create your project you already have it.

-Sails-sync contains 3 web components which can be used togeather to sync data from a REST API directly into a IndexedDB.
+Sails-sync contains 3 web components which can be used together to sync data from a REST API directly into a IndexedDB.
 * `sails-socket` - establishes a socket connection to your server.
-This component is opioninated at Sails but if a simular API is mimicked could work with any REST API.
+This component is opinionated at Sails but if a similar API is mimicked could work with any REST API.
-* `indexeddb-cache` - Truditionally put inside of sails socket.
+* `indexeddb-cache` - Traditionally put inside of sails socket.
 All models within `indexeddb-cache` will sync all data at `get /`, and subscribe for changes
 * `rest-api` - These are your models.
-They do alot!
+They do a lot!
 Read on.

 ## Pub / Sub
 Models placed inside a socket can take advantage of sails Pub/Sub system.